redpesk-common/canbus-binding/docs/2-Installation.md

 It will produce a _configuration-generated.cpp_ file to paste in the source, _src/_, directory.

-* Make sure you already set up the AGL SDK using the following [guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
+* Make sure you already set up the AGL SDK using the following [SDK Quick Setup Guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
+Alternatively, please refer to official guides available on [AGL Developer Site](http://docs.automotivelinux.org/docs/devguides/en/dev/#guides).

 To get the correct SDK version installed, you **must** prepare your environment with the **chinook-next** version.
 To do so, run the following command in your docker image in the step 4 in place of `... [ prepare build environment ] ...`: